Did you know that a lack of shut eye could actually be hurting your health?

 It’s essential to remind ourselves often that our healthy diet, exercise regimen and holistic supplements will not be able to keep us healthy long-term if we are chronically sleep deprived.

-Over time, chronic sleep loss has been shown to increase your risk of life-threatening illnesses such as type 2 diabetes, obesity, cardiovascular disease, and depression.
+Over time, chronic sleep loss has been shown in some studies to increase your risk of life-threatening illnesses such as type 2 diabetes, obesity, cardiovascular disease, and depression.
 It's been estimated that about 75-90% of people with insomnia have at least one other health condition.
+Pretty shocking, right?

 Lack of sleep can affect the body’s ability to fight off viruses and infections, wearing down your immune system over time and leaving you much more susceptible to getting sick.
 The effects of sleep deprivation will also result in longer illness recovery times.